bacterial-genomics/wf-ani/docs/output.md

 ## Input quality control

-Input files are checked for corruption and must meet a minimum file size to be processed within this pipeline.
+Input files must meet a minimum file size to be processed within this pipeline.
 If this check passes, the input files will be used to generate pairings and have ANI performed on them.

 ### Initial input file check